Improve Your Remote Leadership with Microsoft Teams

 Where to start with channels, they have so much to offer!
 All teams created within Microsoft Teams include a default general channel.
 However, you have the option to create new channels within that team as well.
 Channels are a great way to section off conversations and files in Teams.
 If you find that staying organized is a little tricky, channels can be a great tool for you.

 Earlier, we spoke about how important it is to provide the right resources for your employees and provide them with an environment that makes sense for them – channels are just that.
 You can create channels specifically for certain jobs or teams.
 Especially in a remote environment, having a designated space for all your work not only helps with the organization but can create a lot of stability for your employees.

 The posts section of the channel is where you drive conversation and post announcements.
 Think of it like social media (minus the internet drama).
-You can send messages, replies, post photos, send gifs – the possibilities are endless.
+You can send messages, replies, post photos, and send gifs – the possibilities are endless.
 Along with those interactive elements, you can also enable the praise feature.
 The praise function can be used to help drive your support system and encourage your employees.
-By clicking the medallion underneath the typing bar, you have access to a variety of badges that you can customize and send into your channel.
+By clicking the medallion underneath the typing bar, you have access to a variety of badges that you can customize and send to your channel.